Parlange Plantation House

 The Parlange Plantation House (Plantation Parlange) is a historic plantation house at Louisiana Highway 1 and Louisiana Highway 78 in Pointe Coupee Parish, Louisiana.
-Built in 1750, it is a classic example of a large French Colonial plantation house in the United States.
-Exemplifying the style of the semi-tropical Louisiana river country house, the Parlange Plantation home is a two-story raised cottage.
+The plantation is a classic example of a large French Colonial plantation house in the United States.
+Its construction date is disputed.
+Oral history indicates a date of c.
+1750 for both establishment of the plantation and construction of the house.
+Scholarly works accept the establishment date only, having found strong evidence for a construction date from 1830-1840.

+The home exemplifies the style of the semi-tropical Louisiana river country house, the Parlange Plantation home is a two-story raised cottage.
 The main floor is set on a brick basement with brick pillars to support the veranda of the second story.
 The raised basement is of brick, manufactured by enslaved people on the plantation.
 The walls, both inside and out, were plastered with a native mixture of mud, sand, Spanish moss and animal hair (bousillage), then painted.
 The ground story and second floors contain seven service rooms, arranged in a double line.
 The walls and ceiling throughout the house were constructed of close-fitting bald cypress planks.

 There is an octagonal pigeonnier near the house.
-The home was once surrounded by a formal garden, but the garden was destroyed during the Civil War.
+The home was once surrounded by a formal garden, but the garden was destroyed during the Civil War and never rebuilt.